imprithwishghosh/github-certification-guide/study-guides/gh-foundations.md

 <dl>
 <dt>Understanding GitHub Repositories</dt>
 <dd>It's a place where you can store your code, your files, and each file's revision history.
 Repositories can:
-  <br/>have multiple collaborators
+  <br/>- have multiple collaborators
-  <br/>be either public or private.
+  <br/>- be either public or private.
-  <br/>have issues to report bugs and organize tasks
+  <br/>- have issues to report bugs and organize tasks
-  <br/>have discussions to ask and answer questions
+  <br/>- have discussions to ask and answer questions
-  <br/>have change proposals (pull requests)
+  <br/>- have change proposals (pull requests)
-  <br/>have Projects to organize and prioritize your issues and pull requests
+  <br/>- have Projects to organize and prioritize your issues and pull requests
-  <br/>be public or private, or internal (for enterprise accounts that uses GitHub Enterprise Cloud)
+  <br/>- be public or private, or internal (for enterprise accounts that uses GitHub Enterprise Cloud)
   <br/>
 </dd>

 <dt>Describe the components of a good README and the recommended repository files (LICENSE, CONTRIBUTING,
 CODEOWNERS)</dt>
-<dd></dd>
+<dd>code of conduct: defines standards for how to engage in a community.</dd>
+<dd>CONTRIBUTING: communicates how people should contribute to your project</dd>
+<dd>FUNDING: displays a sponsor button in your repository to increase the visibility of funding options for your open source project.</dd>
+<dd>GOVERNANCE: lets people know about how your project is governed.</dd>
+<dd>SECURITY: gives instructions on how to report a security vulnerability in your project.</dd>
+<dd>SUPPORT: lets people know about ways to get help with your project.</dd>
+<dd>LICENSE: </dd>

 <dt>Explain basic repository navigation</dt>
 <dd></dd>